 Although most providers will warn you when your domain name is expiring or payment information needs updating, it’s a good idea to put the renewal date on your calendar so you remember to update the payment method on file, if necessary.

 If you lose your domain name, it could potentially damage your brand and greatly impact your customers’ experience.
 Plus, losing your domain name can result in losing search engine placement.
 It also gives competitors and other players a chance to scoop up and lock down your domain name for a number of years.

 Registering a domain name is quite simple once you know how to do it, and it can be done in a matter of minutes.

 1. Choose a website to get your domain name from.
-You can register through a webhosting service provider like Web.com or resellers.
+You can register through a online presence provider like Web.com or resellers.

 2. Use that website to check that the domain you want is available.
 If it’s available, you can move forward with the transaction.

 3. At this point in the process, you might also add additional products and services to your cart.
 Services such as private registration, a hosting package, and additional years on your registration (up to 10) can be very beneficial to your small business website.